 - Crushed arms and legs

 - Fractured vertebrae in the neck or back

 - Spinal cord injuries

 These injuries can have long-lasting consequences.
 For example, spinal cord injuries typically cost hundreds of thousands of dollars to treat.
-Victims will need surgery to stabilize their spinal cord and rehabilitation to relearn simple, every-day tasks.
+Victims will need surgery to stabilize their spinal cord and rehabilitation to relearn simple, everyday tasks.
 Over a lifetime, someone with incomplete motor function due to a spinal cord injury can require extensive assistive and rehabilitative care.
 More serious spinal cord injuries—such as paraplegia—can cost several million dollars to treat.

 Even relatively minor injuries such as concussions, cuts, lacerations, strains, and sprains can be costly to treat.
-These injuries can worsen if you do not receive adequate medical treatment, so seek immediate medical attention in you are involved in a truck accident.
+These injuries can worsen if you do not receive adequate medical treatment, so seek immediate medical attention if you are involved in a truck accident.

 Negligence That Causes Semi-Truck Accidents

 To receive compensation for your injuries, you need to show that someone else is to blame for the accident.
 In other words, you must show that the truck driver was negligent and did not exercise reasonable care while driving.